 Anopheles dirus, An. minimus s.l., and An. maculatus s.l. are the main malaria vectors in Cambodia.
 An. dirus is found in forested mountains and foothills, cultivated forests, and rubber plantations, whereas An. minimus s.l. is found outside the forests or in areas that have been cleared of forest.
 An. maculatus s.l. is found in hilly or mountainous areas and breeds in or near permanent or semi-permanent bodies of clean water such as streams or rivers (Sinka et al. 2011).

-In year four (September 2021 – August 2022), the project’s primary objective is to support, in consultation with the National Center for Parasitology, Entomology, and Malaria Control (CNM), entomological surveillance in geographical areas with a high malaria burden.
+In year five (September 2022 – September 2023), the project’s primary objective is to support, in consultation with CNM, entomological surveillance in response to local malaria cases in the geographical areas with a high malaria burden.
 Emphasis is on helping Cambodia achieve its malaria elimination goals by strengthening foci investigations through entomological monitoring.
-Additionally, insecticide resistance monitoring in coordination with routine vector surveillance, vector incrimination through molecular assays, and identification of members of primary malaria vector species existing as species complexes will be conducted.
+Additionally, insecticide resistance monitoring, vector incrimination through molecular assays, and identification of members of primary malaria vector species existing as species complexes will be conducted.
 The project will develop local capacity to implement entomological surveillance, insecticide resistance monitoring, and molecular analysis of mosquito collections.
 It will also introduce the entomological monitoring data management module into the existing malaria information system.

-- Conduct pyrethroid insecticide resistance testing in two sentinel sites (one forest and one village) in each of the target provinces.
+- Conduct pyrethroid insecticide resistance testing in four sentinel sites (one forest and one village) in each of the target provinces.